 Job hunting can be stressful enough in your own country!
 Doing it in a foreign country may seem impossible, but follow these tips and you should have no problem landing a part time job in Japan.
-The best way to start is to signup on GaijinPot Jobs, as we have one of the largest listing of English speaking jobs in Japan.
+The best way to start is to signup on GaijinPot Jobs, as we have one of the largest listings of English-speaking jobs in Japan.

 When applying, read the job description in great detail.
 Then, tailor your application and resume to show that you can fulfill the requirements.
 Although some jobs may seem similar, like English teaching, each school is different.
 They’re going to want someone who fits in with their goals!

 Do some research on the company and look at their website if they have one.
 Look at the kind of work they do and the kind of people that currently work there.
 If you can show them that you understand their vision and why you would be a good candidate to work there, they will be impressed and will want to have you on for an interview.

 Having a resume that shows you jumping around workplaces after a short amount of time is considered a very negative trait in Japan.

 Obviously, the most important thing is to find a job that will fulfill your needs and that you’ll enjoy doing.
 Just taking any job that hires you is a great way to be unsatisfied and want to leave.
 You don’t want a resume that shows you jumping around workplaces after a short amount of time.
 It’s considered a very negative trait in Japan.
 The only exception is if you worked for a specific period of time on a contract and successfully completed the term.

 As a language student, it’s important for your employers to know about your class schedule and future plans.
 Let them know in advance about the kind of hours you would be able to work, and if there is a possibility that your schedule will change in the future.
 Also, what are you looking to do after you graduate?
 Do you want to work or go to university?
 Some employers may be interested in hiring you full time in the future, or keeping you on while you are continuing to study, and may even start planning for it from the beginning, so be honest about everything!